kaidez/kaidez.com/_posts/2012-05-15-learn-javascript-before-jquery.md

 ---
 title: 5 Reasons Why You Need To Learn To Use JavaScript Before jQuery
 author: Kai Gittens
+permalink: /learn-javascript-before-jquery/
 layout: post
-permalink: /learn-javascript-before-jquery/
-categories:
+categories: coding-best-practices
-  - Coding Best Practices
+cat-name: "Coding Best Practices"
 ---

 A project came up at work involving [Node][1], the software system that allows JavaScript to run server-side instead of client-side.
 I wasn’t involved in the project but wanted to play with the code once it landed in production and wanted to be ready if ever asked to support it.
 So I set Node up on my Mac laptop, read parts of its documentation and found some beginning Node learning resources online.